Rectangular Matrix Additions in Low and High Temperatures: Bessel functions and Dunkl operators

-Definition \ref{def:matrixintegral} provides an explicit connection with rectangular matrices, where the integral is of the form as a "Fourier transform"/characteristic function of $A=U\Lambda V$.
-However, since there is no (skew) field with real dimension $\beta$ for general $\beta>0$, one need to define the Bessel functions in an alternate way that does not rely on explicit matrix structure.
-For this purpose, we introduce the notion of type BC Jacobi polynomial, which is indeed the multivariate Jacobi polynomial in Appendix A with a specified root multiplicity function parametrized by $\theta>0$, and was studied in \cite{OO2}.
+Definition~\ref{def:matrixintegral} provides an explicit connection with rectangular matrices, where the integral is of the form as a ``Fourier transform''/characteristic function of $A=U\Lambda V$.
+However, since there is no (skew) field with real dimension $\beta$ for general $\beta>0$, one needs to define the Bessel functions in an alternate way that does not rely on explicit matrix structure.
+For this purpose, we first introduce some notations.